Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Zariel (MPMM).md

 aliases: ["Zariel"]
 ---
 # Zariel
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-280, Mordenkainen's Tome of Foes p.
-180*
+280*

 > [!quote]- A quote from Mordenkainen
 >